lindseytummond/mongo-scraper/README.md

 ## How to Use:
 Use the following link https://infinite-escarpment-80167.herokuapp.com/ to open the application. <br>
-Use the 'Get New Articles' to scrape the Travel + Leisure site. <br>
+Select 'Get New Articles' to scrape the Travel + Leisure site. <br>
 Browse the articles and elect to 'Save Article' or 'Delete Article'. <br>
-Articles you save will be complied under the 'My Saved Articles' tab in the navigation bar. <br>
+Articles a user saves will be complied under 'My Saved Articles' tab in the navigation bar. <br>
 Under 'My Saved Articles,' users have the ability to 'Add Note,' 'Manage Note,' and 'Delete Article' based on preference. <br>
 Lastly, 'Delete Unsaved Articles' will remove all scraped, unsaved articles from view.